JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 Because prices are under constant change, your price could change the Cost to Performance Order.
 These prices were what I paid at the time I ordered them.

 ## Conclusion
 For now, my sample base is too small to draw a big conclusion about which is better.
 It does imply that the price is not a guarantee of the quality of power produced.
-Price could validate a long shelf life and or consistency of performance, but I do not want to spend the next 10 years testing batteries.
+Price could validate a long shelf life and/or consistency of performance, but I do not want to spend the next 10 years testing batteries.

 Testing to date does imply some may do a little better, it is still a price to performance issue for most of us.
 For example, the Panasonic, Energizer and Amazon performing almost identically, but vary greatly in price.

 While the Duracell CR2032 appears a performance winner, the NightKonic performed almost as well.
-The real difference is toward the end of life the NightKonic results between batteries varies where the Duracell appears more consistent.
-From cost to performance the extra long run time of the Duracell makes it a battery worth considering, but with NightKonic at one quarter the cost of the Duracell, the NightKonic appears to be a good choice.
+The real difference is toward the end of life, the NightKonic results between batteries varies, where the Duracell appears more consistent.
+From cost to performance, the extra long run time of the Duracell makes it a battery worth considering; but with NightKonic at one quarter the cost of the Duracell, the NightKonic appears to be a good choice.

 For my sensor needs, there was not the difference between batteries that I was expecting.
 For our bathroom scales, car fobs, a burst used to lock and unlock the car and remotes to change the TV channels, there is not much difference at all (well OK, channel surfers maybe).

-The last question of will the pulse testing change the power curve, the answer is No. The only difference is the drop off is slower that a steady state load.
+The last question of will the pulse testing change the power curve, the answer is No. The only difference is the drop off is slower than a steady state load.
 That's not a real surprise.

 In Summary, all the batteries tested to date, should last well over a year in my sensors, even updating once a minute.
 With the normal update setting of once every 5 minutes, I would expect devices to be operating just fine for two years or more.